www.AlgonquinAdventures.comBike Trailswww.AlgonquinAdventures.com

 This mountain bike trail is 6.5 km long (13 km round trip) and is of moderate difficulty.

 It shares a parking lot for 20 vehicles (and vault toilets) with the High Falls Hiking Trail.
-This access point is about 10 km from Kingscote Lake.

 There's a 1 km side trail, providing access to Gut Rapids (a narrow scenic canyon on the York River).